adzguy/portfolio/_posts/2021-03-27-doctest-and-assert.md

 <br>

 **Doctest** is a module from Python language's standard library that allows to generate tests based on output from the standard Python interpreter shell.
 This module finds patterns in the **docstring** that looks like interactive shell commands.
-Docstring usually are used for the description of a class or a function to better understand of the code and its purposes.
+Docstring usually is used for the description of a class or a function to better understand of the code and its purposes.

-Let's look at the use case of doctest in an example:
+Let's look at the use case of doctest:

 ```python
 def factorial(n):